art345/MeToo/index.md

 <h1> Emotions & Implications </h1>
 <br>
 <div style="text-align: justify">

-The more noticeable tendency on those graphs might be the connection between negative/positive emotions, personal/impersonal implication and solo/group dynamic.
+The more noticeable tendency on those graphs might be the connection between negative or positive emotions, the personal implication and the solo or group dynamic.
 <br>

-We can observe that the pics of negative emotions almost always correspond to a pic in the impersonal ('You', 'He/She', 'They')  implication and a pic in the solo ('I', 'You', 'He') dynamic.
-One way to interpret it is to imagine that most of the solo and impersonal tweets are the one with a 'he/she' word in it so are about sharing an other person abuse story or accusing someone.
+In deed we can observe that the pics of negative emotions almost always correspond to a pic in the impersonal ('You', 'He-She', 'They')  implication and a pic in the solo ('I', 'You', 'He') dynamic.
+One way to interpret it is to imagine that most of the solo and impersonal tweets are the one with 'he' or 'she' words in it so are about sharing an other person abuse story or accusing someone.
 </div>

 {% include TimeSentimental1.html %}

 <br>